 Industrial Electrical Technology: Career School Diploma Program Summary

-The programs give provide students with the classroom training and hands-on experience necessary to repair and perform maintenance on industrial equipment.
-It generally takes one to two years to earn a diploma at a technical school or community college, and some schools offer degree alternatives and apprenticeship training.
-Program participants might earn up to 45 credits in this diploma program, which could take 4 semesters to complete.
+The programs provide students with the classroom training and hands-on experience necessary to repair and perform maintenance on industrial equipment.
+It generally takes 1-2 years to earn a diploma at a technical school or community college, and some schools offer degree alternatives and apprenticeship training.
+Program participants might earn up to 45 credits in this diploma program.
 Students of some programs must be at least 16 years of age to participate.

 A student must have a high school diploma or a GED certificate to enroll in a diploma program.
 A school might also require successful completion of courses in applied mathematics, English, and reading before beginning major classes.

 Classes teach students the fundamentals of the profession, beginning with how energy is transformed into electricity.
 Courses can include the following:

 - Electrical circuits